1st Marine Regiment (United States): Operation Desert Storm and LA riots

 In August 1990, Iraq invaded Kuwait and 1st Marines deployed in support of Operation Desert Shield.
 On 30 December 1990, 1st Marines was designated as Task Force Papa Bear.
-The task force attacked into Kuwait on 23 February and continued its march to the vicinity of Kuwait International Airport, where hostilities ceased on 27 February.
+The task force attacked into Kuwait on 23 February and continued its march to the vicinity of Kuwait International Airport, where a battle took place on 27 February.

 From 1 to 11 May 1992, elements of the regiment deployed to perform riot control operations as part of the Joint Special Purpose Marine Air Ground Task Force Los Angeles.
 They assumed a prominent role in quelling the urban unrest in South Central Los Angeles.

 Operation Iraqi Freedom

 In January 2003, 1st Marines deployed for Operation Iraqi Freedom.
 Organized as a 5,000-man combined arms task force, known as Regimental Combat Team One (RCT-1), the regiment fought its way from Kuwait to Baghdad, with significant actions at An Nasariyah, Al Kut, and Baghdad.
 On 5 April, commanding officer Colonel Joe D. Dowdy was relieved by Major General James Mattis and replaced by Colonel John Toolan, a highly unusual act.
 Subsequent to the collapse of the regime, the RCT conducted security and stability operations in Baghdad and Al Hillah until returning home throughout the summer of 2003.

 In February 2004, 1st Marines deployed to the Al Anbar province of Iraq.
 Upon arrival in theater, 1st Marines formed into RCT-1 and conducted a relief-in-place with 3d Brigade of the 82d Airborne Division.
 RCT-1 consisted of several major subordinate commands from 1st Marine Division and various smaller attachments from throughout the Marine Corps.

 The RCT's area of operation consisted of numerous cities, most important of which was Al Fallujah.
 On 31 March 2004, four U.S. citizens working for Blackwater USA were attacked, mutilated and hung on a bridge in the city.
 On 7 April 2004, Operation Vigilant Resolve commenced in response to these deaths.
 After intense urban fighting, a political resolution was mandated and the regiment was ordered out of the city.

 Throughout September and October 2004, insurgent presence increased in Fallujah.

 Led by the 1st Marine Division, Operation Phantom Fury began with an assault north of the city, with four infantry battalions in the attack.
 Designated the division main effort, RCT-1 (3rd Battalion, 1st Marines) crossed the line of departure on 7 November 2004.
 After twelve days of intense urban combat, 1st Marine Division had defeated the insurgents and successfully fought its way to the southern end of the city capturing the western half of Fallujah.
-First Marines returned to Camp Pendleton, California, in April 2005.
+First Marines returned to Camp Pendleton in April 2005.